 Post-Seminar Final Exam

 Following completion of the live seminar, participants will be given a period of time to complete the open book final exam.
 The final exam will be conducted similarly to the self-study exam.
-Log-in information and completion code will be provided at the seminar.
+Instructions and attendance code will be provided at the seminar.